JOH07995/Employee-Tracker/README.md

 Program is run by executing "node app.js"

 You can then use the arrow keys to navigate the menu and make your selections.The application will receive your input to the prompts to interact with the employee database.
-As a user, you have full Create, Read, Update, and Delete cuntionality available to you.
+As a user, you have full Create, Read, Update, and Delete (CRUD) functionality available to you.

-# Technologies
+## Technologies

 This application was built with: